ebanx/woocommerce-gateway-ebanx-local/readme.txt

 4. There you go, you’re all set!

 == Changelog ==

+== 3.4.4 ==
+* 2021-01-26 - Limit the search of metadata to the last 12 orders and performance adjustments in the subscription renewal.

 == 3.4.3 ==
 * 2021-01-25 - Update subscription metadata in the renewal.